What Is A Mortgage Investment Corporation?

 A Mortgage Investment Corporation (MIC) is a lending company designed specifically for mortgage lending in Canada.
 Owning shares in a MIC enables investors to participate in income from a diversified and secured pool of mortgages.
 Shares of a MIC are eligible investments under the Income Tax Act (Canada) for RRSPs, RRIFs, DPSPs, or RESPs and TFSAs.

-- A MIC must have at least 20 shareholders.
+- A Mortgage Investment Corp. must have at least 20 shareholders.

 - Dividends received with respect to directly held shares, not held within RRSPs or RRIFs, are taxed as interest income in the shareholder’s hands.